Lee County, Florida: Libraries

 The Lee County Library System has 13 branches.
 The towns of Fort Myers Beach and Sanibel Island, though located in Lee County, maintain their own independent public library entities.

-The Lee County Library System currently provides more than 294,000 Lee County residents with over 1.5 million items and materials available for use or patron circulation, as well as an online library materials catalog, free wi-fi, public computer access, scan and print capabilities, and many more patron amenities.
+The Lee County Library System currently provides more than 294,000 county residents with over 1.5 million items and materials available for use or patron circulation, as well as an online library materials catalog, free wi-fi, public computer access, and scanning and printing capabilities.

 Politics

 Unlike most urban counties, Lee County is a Republican stronghold in presidential elections.
 It was one of the first areas of Florida to break away from a Solid South voting pattern.
 The last Democratic presidential candidate to win the county was Franklin D. Roosevelt in 1944.
 Since then, Adlai Stevenson II, Lyndon Johnson, Jimmy Carter and Barack Obama have been the only Democrats to manage 40 percent of the vote.

 Lee County is represented in the United States House of Representatives by Byron Donalds of the 19th district and by Greg Steube of the 17th district.
 Most of the county is in the 19th, while the far eastern portion is in the 17th.